chrysanthusobinna/django-portfolio/README.md

   - Arial is a widely used sans-serif font known for its clean and modern appearance.
 It is highly readable on both screens and print, making it an excellent choice for a portfolio website.
 The use of a sans-serif font also aligns with contemporary design trends, ensuring that the website looks up-to-date and professional.

-Got it!
-Here are some features based on what I know about your software:

----

 ## Features

 ### Existing Features